 Who is a Dumecologist?

 Dumecologist are those who teach English to students of all ages and nationalities on the Dumecology program.
 The Dumecology program involves facilitating the English lessons as the teacher and students travel to exciting destinations around the world.
-The title of Dumecologist is awarded to those who have Bachelors degree or in one of the required majors, and has also traveled a minimum of 6,000 miles on the Dumecology I.E.P program.
+The title of Dumecologist is awarded to those who have Masters degree in one of the required majors, and have traveled a minimum of 6,000 miles on the Dumecology I.E.P program.

 2. Who can participate in the program to become a Dumecologist?